Planning to relocate for a job? Here’s how far your paycheck goes in the 25 largest U.S. metros

 About the author

-As a lead data reporter at Bankrate, Alex Gailey writes about the numbers behind consumer finance and economic trends.
-When she’s not crunching numbers together for broader money stories, she’s covering the economy from the perspective of financially vulnerable groups, including women, people of color and low-income families.
+As a data reporter and analyst at Bankrate, Alex Gailey writes data-driven stories that break down complex financial topics and help consumers make better money decisions.
+When she’s not crunching numbers together for broader money stories on the economy, real estate or consumer spending, she’s covering consumer finance from the perspective of financially vulnerable groups, including women, people of color and low-income families.
 As part of her beat, she analyzes how these groups navigate financial challenges, the workplace, building wealth and other emerging trends related to money.
-She’s covered consumer finance for five years and before that, she reported on economic development in Atlanta.
+She’s covered personal finance for seven years and before that, she reported on economic development in Atlanta.

 Alex has interviewed hundreds of personal finance experts, from certified financial planners and economists to career advisors and financial therapists.
 She believes in thorough reporting and interviewing experts to have a pulse on consumer finance trends and news.
 She also spends a lot of her time talking to everyday people to better understand their money experiences.